San Antonio Water Quality at a Glance

 Latest Testing Results

-- Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 1.2 parts per billion (ppb), significantly below the EPA action level of 15 ppb, reflecting San Antonio’s relatively newer infrastructure.
+- Lead Levels: The most recent testing period (January-December 2024) showed 90th percentile lead levels of 3.25 parts per billion (ppb), significantly below the EPA action level of 15 ppb, though health experts note no safe level exists for children.

-- Compliance Status: San Antonio’s water meets or exceeds all federal and state drinking water standards, consistently ranking among the best in Texas for water quality and reliability.
+- Compliance Status: San Antonio’s water meets all federal and state drinking water standards, with SAWS receiving no violations in 2024, consistently ranking among the best in Texas for water quality and reliability.

 Edwards Aquifer Excellence